romkatv/zsh-bench/README.md

 Then `zsh-bench` measures command lag by spamming <kbd>Enter</kbd> and seeing how many prompts it would get.

-Print a TAB-separated table of raw writes to the TTY and timestamp data:
+Print a TAB-separated table of timestamped raw writes to the TTY:

 ```zsh
 ~/zsh-bench/dbg/timeline -t /tmp/zsh-bench-*/timing -d /tmp/zsh-bench-*/out